zcash/zcash-gitian/README.md

 `3F14A629C06FA31D59C64FE93F0C2117D53A4A49`.
 Some versions of gpg may truncate this value, e.g. to 8 or 16 characters.
 You should be able to use the truncated value.

-- `gpg_key_name`: the the part before the @ symbol of the associated email address.
+- `gpg_key_name`: the part before the @ symbol of the associated email address.
 In our example this is `hpotter`.